MiguelGuthridge/python-wrap-logger/README.md

 you have no idea where things went wrong, for example, crashing the runtime environment before a backtrace can be printed.
 In these cases, it can be extremely useful to log changes to data that are potentially related to the issue, but doing so can be tedious and slow.
-We need a simple solution to easily inject logging into objects. `wrap-logger` is the answer.
+I needed a simple solution to easily inject logging into objects, and so I created `wrap-logger`.

 ## Usage